-- Use green infrastructure assets to support health and well-being of people and businesses in the Framework area; - Demonstrate and deliver economic benefits through the green infrastructure Framework; - Protect and enhance biodiversity and improve habitat connectivity to maintain and improve the health of the environment; - Protect and enhance the natural beauty of the landscape in the Framework area; - Improve resilience to the effects of climate change; - Improve the sustainability of communities across the Framework area; - Improve opportunities for enjoyment and understanding of the wildlife, natural beauty, cultural heritage and the special qualities of the National Park; - Use green infrastructure to support the delivery of ecosystem services; - Integrate cultural heritage into the green infrastructure network; - Improve access opportunities to natural greenspace in the Framework area for all sectors of society; - Identify and prioritise opportunities to enhance and deliver optimum benefits from strategic green infrastructure; - Encourage the enhancement and delivery of strategic green infrastructure through contributions from new development.
+- Use green infrastructure assets to support health and wellbeing of people and businesses in the Framework area; - Demonstrate and deliver economic benefits through the green infrastructure Framework; - Protect and enhance biodiversity and improve habitat connectivity to maintain and improve the health of the environment; - Protect and enhance the natural beauty of the landscape in the Framework area; - Improve resilience to the effects of climate change; Plan, deliver and manage green infrastructure assets to reduce local flood risk - Improve the sustainability of communities across the Framework area; - Improve opportunities for enjoyment and understanding of the wildlife, natural beauty, cultural heritage and the special qualities of the National Park; - Use green infrastructure to support the delivery of ecosystem services; - Integrate cultural heritage into the green infrastructure network; - Improve access opportunities to natural greenspace in the Framework area for all sectors of society; - Identify and prioritise opportunities to enhance and deliver optimum benefits from strategic green infrastructure; - Encourage the enhancement and delivery of strategic green infrastructure through contributions from new development. - Plan, deliver and manage green infrastructure assets to renaturalise river catchments and reduce local flood risk.